 SKID RESISTANCE & ANTI SLIP

-Floors may cause nasty falls or slips with far-reaching medical and financial consequences.
-Often this is due to the fact that floors are too slippery, too rough, or they are wet or soiled.
-If you suspect that your floor is not safe, or if you want to be absolutely certain that your floor is safe enough: The Dutch Floor Testing Company measures the surface roughness or slip resistance of almost all floors.
+Wearing courses may cause nasty falls, accidents or slips with far-reaching medical and financial consequences.
+Often this is due to the fact that surfaces are too slippery and/or they are soiled.
+Do you suspect that your wearing course is not safe or do you wish to be absolutely certain that your wearing course is safe enough: The Dutch Floor Testing Company measures the surface roughness or skid resistance of almost all floors.

 Type of surface: metal, synthetic, concrete, asphalt, tiles, wood, wearing courses.